medipixel/rl_algorithms/README.md

 ## Performance

-The performance is measured on [4248057](https://github.com/medipixel/rl_algorithms/pull/158).
+The performance is measured on the commit [4248057](https://github.com/medipixel/rl_algorithms/pull/158).
 Please note that this won't be frequently updated.

 #### Reacher-v2

 We reproduced the performance of **DDPG**, **TD3**, and **SAC** on Reacher-v2 (Mujoco).
 They reach the score around -3.5 to -4.5.
-See [Wandb Log](https://app.wandb.ai/medipixel_rl/reacher-v2/reports?view=curt-park%2FBaselines%20%23158) for more details.
+See [W&B Log](https://app.wandb.ai/medipixel_rl/reacher-v2/reports?view=curt-park%2FBaselines%20%23158) for more details.

 ![reacher-v2_baselines](https://user-images.githubusercontent.com/17582508/56282421-163bc200-614a-11e9-8d4d-2bb520575fbb.png)